Rongtingting/stCNASim/docs/manual.rst

     :func:`~.marginal.fit_RD_wrapper` for fitting read depth.
     The available arguments are:

-    - min_nonzero_num : int, default 1
+    - min_nonzero_num : tuple of int, default (1, 1, 3)
-        The minimum number of cells that have non-zeros for one feature.
+        The minimum number of cells that have non-zeros in one feature, for alleles 'A', 'B', and 'U', respectively.
         If smaller than the cutoff, then the feature will not be fitted (i.e., its mean will be directly treated as 0).
     - max_iter : int, default 1000